What’s Better For Hunting – Airgun Or a Conventional Gun? – Compared!

 Calibers

-Small game taken by an airgun
+small game taken by an airgun

 When it comes to real guns, there are hundreds of different calibers that are tuned for various tasks.
 This is great for selection but bad for choosing a caliber.
 When it comes to airguns you are limited in caliber selection.